 To help you determine which site is best suited for each household, all sites are given a grading scale for volunteer accessibility – Click Here to view the Clean Up Site – Grading Scale.

-Work gloves and trash bags will be provided.
-The event is free, but volunteers are asked to preregister to select a cleanup site and help event organizers coordinate supplies.
-Upon registering, volunteers will receive confirmation emails regarding collecting trash and where to place garbage collected.
+The Open Space Council provided volunteers with work gloves and trash bags for their clean-ups.
+The event is always free, and volunteers pre-register to receive their free t-shirt, select a clean-up site, and help event organizers coordinate supplies.
+Upon registering, volunteers received confirmation emails regarding collecting trash and where to place garbage collected.

 Check out this video from The Greenway Network about why clean-ups like these are so important in protecting our waterways:

 Volunteers are the backbone of our clean-ups, and we are so thankful for their help in our continued efforts to protect and preserve our rivers and streams by preventing litter from polluting our land and waterways.
 This ensures habitats for wildlife and clean water for everyone in the community.
 Volunteers are encouraged to take pictures and share them on social media using the #TrashBash2023.

 Check out the gallery of volunteers from last year’s River des Peres Trash Bash below!